-The Faculty of Fine and Performing Arts offers postgraduate studies in visual arts, theatre, music and music education.
+The Faculty of Fine and Performing Arts offers postgraduate studies in performing arts, fine arts, artistic research in music and music education.

 The artistic doctoral programmes are based on artistic knowledge and artistic work.
 The emphasis of the studies is on independent artistic work within the framework of an artistic research project with the aim of developing knowledge of artistic issues.

 Music education as a field of research is interdisciplinary in nature and uses theories and methods from, for example, pedagogy, psychology, sociology, philosophy, anthropology, musicology and artistic research to understand and explain music education phenomena.

 The Faculty of Fine and Performing Arts has a limited number of PhD positions in each doctoral subject.
 Vacancies for doctoral positions are advertised on Lund University’s and the Faculty's websites.
 The text of the announcement specifies the requirements for the content of the application.
 An application must contain the following:

 - personal data: name, nationality, date of birth, address and e-mail address